 Assistant/Associate Professor of Finance

-The School of Business at Stevens Institute of Technology in Hoboken, NJ invites applications for a tenure-track position in Finance in the areas of financial econometrics, asset pricing, market microstructure, and corporate finance at the Assistant or Associate Professor level beginning August 2017.
+The School of Business at Stevens Institute of Technology in Hoboken, NJ invites applications for a tenure-track position in Finance in the areas of financial econometrics, market microstructure, and corporate finance at the Assistant or Associate Professor level beginning August 2018.
 This position is part of the School's strategic plan of strengthening the finance and economics disciplines in a business school with an emphasis at the intersection of business, technology and analytics.

 Job Responsibility: Members of our faculty are expected to conduct original research of exceptionally high quality, to teach effectively, and to participate in and contribute to the academic environment.
 Candidates are expected to teach courses in Finance at both the undergraduate and graduate levels and must have commitment to research leading to top scholarly publications.
 The university offers a competitive teaching load and excellent support for faculty research.

 About the School: The School of Business at Stevens Institute of Technology has a special focus on finance, analytics, information systems, and technology and encourages interdisciplinary research.
-The school is AACSB accredited and offers a PhD, two MBAs, seven Masters degrees, and eight undergraduate majors (including a major in Accounting & Analytics, as well as Quantitative Finance).
+The school is AACSB accredited and offers a PhD, two MBAs, eight Masters degrees, and eight undergraduate majors (including a major in Accounting & Analytics, as well as Quantitative Finance).
 The School's Hanlon Financial Systems Center supports research in Finance and provides research resources.
 For more information, visit www.stevens.edu/business.

 The School of Business at Stevens values diversity and seeks candidates who can contribute to a welcoming climate for students of all races and genders.
 Stevens is an NSF ADVANCE institution committed to equitable practices and policies.
 We strongly encourage qualified women and minority candidates to apply.